roman-milk/roman-milk.github.io/the-trip-to-rancho-mirage.md

  "Who does she wish she was fucking now?"

  Those were not the kind of thoughts you should be having while making love to your wife.
 I was going through my tool box straightening up the drawers when Bev stuck her head into the garage and said "I'm going over to Lindy's."
 No "Miss me?"
 No "I love you" just a flat "I'm gong over to Lindy's."
 I could tell she was pissed at me, but in the mood I was in I thought "So fucking what!"
 She wasn't home by the time I went to bed and I was asleep when she did get home and she was quiet enough to wake me.
-Report_Story #4